 Many of the reform proposals reviewed in the report focus on employer-provided retirement benefits.
-The proposals are grouped into the following
+The proposals are grouped into the following categories:

 Limit or Eliminate the Preferences for Retirement Savings

 These proposals range from eliminating all preferences (such as deductions and exclusions for retirement savings) in favor of universal enrollment in an expanded version of Social Security, to more surgical measures aimed at specific types of exclusions.
 Examples of more specific modifications include lowering the dollar limits on tax-preferred contributions to defined contribution plans and IRAs, capping the employer deduction for amounts contributed to fund defined benefit plans and limiting the total amount that can be accrued over a lifetime in tax-preferred retirement plans.
 A version of the last proposal was included in the Obama administration’s fiscal-year 2014 budget.
 Under the administration’s proposal, an individual’s total balance across tax-preferred accounts would be limited to an amount sufficient to finance an annuity of not more than $205,000 per year in retirement.
 For someone retiring in 2013, such a balance would be approximately $3 million.

 Replace All Deductions, Exclusions and Credits with a Unified Tax Credit

 Under current law, there are a number of deductions, exclusions and, to a more limited degree, tax credits designed to incentivize retirement savings.
 Some have recommended that this system be replaced (either in whole or in part) with a refundable tax credit.
 The tax credit would act as a government-funded matching contribution to employer plans.